cape-io/redux-history-sync/README.md

 `historyReducer`

-### Reducer Hydratable

-`makeHydratable`

 ### Sync

+Use this after the store is created to enable redux to control browser history.
 `syncHistoryWithStore(store, window, historyCache)`

 ## Routes / Routing / Router

 The address bar is a form input.
 It does not represent overall state.
 At its best the url can be parsed into an object and be used to populate a tiny portion of application state.

-In the beginning the only "state" on a webpage was its scroll position.
-The hash enabled navigating to specific location on the page.
-I see the hash as an opportunity to do to app state what bit.ly did to urls.
-Ideally a URL should have the ability to completely restore the state of an application, not just a slice of it.
-Something like `example.com/puppies-adorably-confused-by-rainbow/#xsu7` tells the user what's on the page and tells the app to fetch the state value associated with the `xsu7` hash.

-A complete router example will be provided in a week or two.

-### Components

-See `redux-history-component`.
+See [location-info](https://www.npmjs.com/package/location-info)

-`<Link href="/foo" />`

 ### Discussions & Related Projects